 To his peers but, Antonopoulos failed to circulate with the times. “[People] do not understand [my example].
 In the beginning, they could point at me like the village fool.
 It was approximately twenty years earlier than the outcomes began to expose.
 Until then, I became crazy.
 I could walk into the coffee save, and all and sundry would look at me.”

-Today the Antonopoulos Farm is the most important structure on the outskirts of Dilofo; a village tucked in folds of espresso-colored earth that form the southeast nook of the Thessaly undeniable, Greece’s breadbasket.
-A mild variety of hills rises above it, regarded to the Homeric Greeks as Phthia, the hamlet wherein Achilles turned into raised.
+Today, the Antonopoulos Farm is the most important structure on the outskirts of Dilofo, a village tucked in the folds of espresso-colored earth that form the southeast nook of Thessaly, undoubtedly Greece’s breadbasket.
+A mild variety of hills rises above it, regarded by the Homeric Greeks as Phthia, the hamlet where Achilles turned into raised.

 Looking down from those hills, you’ll believe the younger hero galloping across the undulating plain wherein Antonopoulos now cultivates half a dozen landrace species of wheat, barley, and oats, and several landrace pulses, peas, and millet.
 The mythological pedigree provides to their mystique.